Advanced Therapy

 TonyBanjaro

 For me it really helped with expectations I felt coming from my parents.
-My sister recommended a hypnotherapist she visited, and while sceptical I agreed to go.
+My sister recommended a hypnotherapist she visited, and while skeptical I agreed to go.
 Within just 3 sessions, where we put my parents in the place I wanted them to be subconsciously.
 I was able to live my life!

 I used to be a chronic anxiety sufferer, with levels of 5-10 out of 10 every day of the week for over 15 years.
 Yes, hypnosis absolutely works.
 The hypnotic process that worked the best for me was a method called Core Transformation, but many methods can work great.